adrian-moloca/fabric-technical-test/README.md

 # Fabric technical test
 Full Stack Developer technical test Requirements

+### Dependecies - you need to have the latest stable version of NodeJs installed on your machine (18.13.0)

 ## Clone the repository into your local machine
 ### Open the terminal using the repo folder as a root